Aifert/CITS3200-Project/frontend/README.md

 ## Environment Variables
 This project relies on specific environment variables that must be configured correctly to ensure proper operation.
 These variables are stored in an .env.local file in the root directory.
 The following environment variables are required:

-AZURE_AD_CLIENT_ID: The Client ID for your Azure AD application.
-AZURE_AD_CLIENT_SECRET: The Client Secret for your Azure AD application.
-Ensure this is kept secure.
-AZURE_AD_TENANT_ID: The Tenant ID for your Azure AD instance.
-NEXTAUTH_SECRET: A secret used by NextAuth.js to encrypt session data.
-NEXTAUTH_URL: The URL where your application is hosted (e.g., http://localhost:3000 during development).